SPMcDonald1316/python_projects/README.md

   - using os library renames all files in directory

 Project 3 ~ Weather App
-  - simple app to fetch data from openweathermap api
+  - fetch data from openweathermap api
   - user input city name, returns weather data
   - use requests to fetch data, use pprint to clean up json response

+Project 4 ~ Countdown Timer
+  - user inputs time in seconds
+  - timer counts down and displays message
+  - uses time library sleep function to pause
+  while loop at 1 sec increments as loop counts down to 0